Dr. Body Gadget’s main focus is to help you feel better in your own body each and every day.

 So what does feeling better in your own body really mean?

-It doesn’t necessarily mean getting washboard abs or going on a diet but instead focuses on removing everyday aches and pain that plague us through life as we get older.
+It doesn’t necessarily mean getting washboard abs or going on a diet but instead focusing on removing everyday aches and pain that plague us through life as we get older.

 To some extent, it means forgetting that you are even in your own body because there’s nothing in your body that is demanding attention.